Cime de la Bonette

 Jausiers - 2000m altitude

 From Jausiers, the first half of the ride—11 km in length with 740 m of elevation gain—takes you to around 2,000 m, roughly the tree line.
 Initially, the route follows a broad and varied valley.
-Right out of Jausiers, a series of switchbacks gets you going.
+Right out of Jausiers, a series of switchbacks gets the climb underway.
 The village of Lans appears after about 5 km, and beyond this point the valley becomes quieter, narrowing after 7.5 km at a second set of switchbacks that negotiate a cliff face.

-The road continues through greenery and trees, though never through dense forest, and climbs at a steady gradient of between 5% and 8%.
+The road continues through greenery and scattered trees, though never through dense forest, and climbs at a steady gradient of between 5% and 8%.
 There are occasional sets of switchbacks, but the valley remains relatively open throughout.
 This is a truly delightful section of the ride.
-It is worth remembering that this is a long effort, and careful pacing is essential—especially given the altitude—if you want to arrive in good shape.
+It is worth remembering that this is a long effort, and careful pacing is essential—especially given the altitude—if you want to reach the summit in good condition.

 2000m altitude - Caserne Restefonde

-This middle section, covering around 8.4 km with 600 m of elevation gain (bringing us to 19.4 km and 1,340 m of climbing at the Caserne de Restefond), opens out into what feels like a vast alpine basin, where the full magic of the climb begins to unfold.
-For the first 3 km, green meadows dotted with the occasional tree line the road as it continues to push deep into the Mercantour National Park.
+This middle section, covering around 8.4 km with 600 m of elevation gain (bringing the total to 19.4 km and 1,340 m of climbing at the Caserne de Restefond), opens into what feels like a vast alpine basin, where the true magic of the climb begins to unfold.
+For the first 3 km, green meadows dotted with occasional trees line the road as it continues deeper into the Mercantour National Park.

-As the ascent continues, the route becomes twistier and the lush meadows give way to brown alpine grasses.
-In the final 3 km, stone and rock dominate the landscape as the road winds its way toward the Caserne de Restefond.
-The road is completely exposed here, rising to the level of the surrounding mountains and offering breathtaking views in every direction.
-The Caserne de Restefond itself is an eerie and unexpected landmark, a stark reminder that people once lived and worked up here among the rocks.
+As the ascent progresses, the route becomes more twisting, and the lush meadows gradually give way to brown alpine grasses.
+In the final 3 km, stone and rock dominate the landscape as the road winds its way towards the Caserne de Restefond.
+Here, the road is fully exposed, rising to the level of the surrounding mountains and offering breathtaking views in every direction.
+The Caserne de Restefond itself is an eerie and unexpected landmark—a stark reminder that people once lived and worked in this harsh, rocky environment.

 Caserne Restefonde - Cime de la Bonette

 After the Caserne de Restefond, there are no further hairpins.
-The road sweeps gently to the right and, for the final 4 km, runs beneath the Sommet de Restefond toward the Bonette through what feels like a giant quarry.
-Gradients ease here, offering a brief chance to recover.
+The road sweeps gently to the right and, for the final 4 km, runs beneath the Sommet de Restefond toward the Bonette through what feels like a vast quarry.
+The gradients ease here, offering a brief opportunity to recover.
 To the right, across the valley, rises the Caire Brun at 2,823 m, while straight ahead lies the Bonette itself.

-The Col de la Bonette is the next waypoint, but despite being the seventh-highest paved alpine road at 2,715 m, it has been reduced to little more than a junction, lacking the famous plaques so characteristic of French high mountain passes.
-Perhaps the locals were embarrassed that it fell 55 m short of the Col de l’Iseran.
+The Col de la Bonette is the next waypoint, but despite being the seventh-highest paved Alpine pass at 2,715 m, it feels little more than a junction, lacking the iconic plaques so typical of French high mountain passes.
+Perhaps the locals were disappointed that it falls 55 m short of the Col de l’Iseran.

-From here, the road continues on to the Cime: a fiendishly steep final 700 m that leads to the summit at 2,803 m, rewarded with a colossal view over the Mercantour National Park.
+From here, the road continues to the Cime: a fiendishly steep final 700 m that leads to the summit at 2,803 m, rewarded with a vast panorama over the Mercantour National Park.
 In total, the climb covers 23.7 km and gains 1,580 m of elevation—an unforgettable ascent.

 Cime de la Bonnette from Jausiers